A class of goodness-of-fit tests for spatial extremes models based on max-stable processes: Goodness-of-fit tests based on extremal coefficients

 \subsubsection{The case of the Smith model}

-For the Gaussian extreme-value model, it is known \citep[see e.g.][page 147]{SchTaw03} that $C_\theta$ is a $d$-dimensional H\"usler--Reiss copula \citep{HusRei89}.
-The dependence in this model is controled by the covariance matrix $\Sigma = (\sigma_{ij})$ of the bivariate standard normal p.d.f.\ $\phi^{(2)}_\Sigma$ which determines the elliptical contour of a typical storm.
-It follows that $\theta = (\sigma_{11}, \sigma_{12}, \sigma_{22})$.
+For the Smith model, it is known \citep[see e.g.][page 147]{SchTaw03} that $C_\th$ is a $d$-dimensional H\"usler--Reiss copula \citep{HusRei89}.
+The dependence in this model is controlled by the covariance matrix $\bm \Sigma$ of the bivariate standard normal p.d.f.\ $\phi^{(2)}_{\bm \Sigma}$ which determines the elliptical contour of a typical storm.
+In other words, $\th = \bm \Sigma$.

-Starting from~(\ref{smith_bivariate}), one recovers that the Pickands dependence function of the random vector $(Z_\theta(x_j),Z_\theta(x_k))$, for a pair of sites $\{x_j,x_k\}$, is given by
+Starting from~\eqref{smith_bivariate}, one recovers that the Pickands dependence function of the random vector $(Z_\th(\vec x_j),Z_\th(\vec x_k))$, for a pair of sites $\{\vec x_j, \vec x_k\}$, is given by